pawel-dubiel/rune/README.md

 ## Run
 - Open a file: `cargo run --release -- path/to/file.txt`
 - Start empty (no file): `cargo run --release`
-- With Ropey: `cargo run --features ropey -- -- path/to/file.txt`

 ## Keys
 Default bindings use Vim conventions.
 The editor is modeless to launch, but starts in Normal mode.